 We often feel sleepy after drinking a lot of alcohol, so you're fooled into thinking it aids sleep.
-But actually, our quality of sleep is affected after having a few drinks and you'll feel tired the next day.
-Similarly, smoking last thing at night can mean your quality of sleep suffers - even though you think you've had enough sleep.
-This is because like alcohol, nicotine is a stimulant.
+But actually, our quality of sleep is severely affected after having a few drinks and you'll feel tired the next day.
+Similarly, smoking the last thing at night can mean your quality of sleep suffers - even though you think you've had enough sleep.
+This is because, like alcohol, nicotine is a stimulant.

-Drowsy's Tom Hemelryk explains, "Stimulants like alcohol, tobacco and heavy foods in the run up to bed will disrupt the chemical balance in your brain needed for restful sleep."
+Drowsy's Tom Hemelryk explains, "Stimulants like alcohol, tobacco and heavy foods in the run-up to bed will disrupt the chemical balance in your brain needed for restful sleep."
 Why not try one of the best non-alcoholic wines instead?

-If you do smoke, try to have your last cigarette at least four hours before bedtime.
+And if you smoke, try to have your last cigarette at least four hours before bedtime.
 Nicotine patches or chewing gum can also affect your sleep.
-It's also best to avoid drinking large amounts of alcohol close to bedtime if you are feeling tired or having sleep problems.

 9. Watching too much TV before bed

-Rebecca Small, assistant medical director at Bupa says, "Television, laptop and computer games can all stimulate the mind and therefore can prevent a good night's sleep.
-Reading, meditation and exercise such as yoga can have a relaxing affect, helping prepare your body for sleep."
+Rebecca Small, assistant medical director at Bupa, says, "Television, laptop and computer games can all stimulate the mind and therefore can prevent a good night's sleep.
+Reading, meditation and exercise such as yoga can have a relaxing effect, helping prepare your body for sleep."

 Even having the light from street lamps come through your windows can disrupt your sleep, as the high-intensity LED light emits the same blue light as a screen, although it's a smaller quantity.
 The American Medical Association have even issued a warning about street lights.

 To avoid this blue light from screens, try limiting your TV watching and texting to an hour a night, and don't let it be the last thing you do before you go to bed.
-It's also a good idea to avoid using your bed for anything other than sleeping, so avoid watching TV in bed, or anything else like sorting out bills, make shopping lists or arguing.
+It's also a good idea to avoid using your bed for anything other than sleeping, so avoid watching TV in bed, or doing anything else like sorting out bills, making shopping lists or even arguing.
 Let your body recognise that when you get into bed it's time for sleep.